Approximate Tree Decompositions of Planar Graphs in Linear Time: Decomposition into Mountains

-For a single crest separator $X$ in an almost triangulated graph $(G,\varphi)$, the set $\{X\}$ splits $(G,\varphi)$ into \ext{exactly }two $(\{X\},\varphi)$-components, which, for an easier notation, are also called {\em $(X,\varphi)$-components}. \y{For the two $(X,\varphi)$-components $C_1=(V_1,E_1)$ and $C_2=(V_2,E_2)$, we say that $X$ {\em goes weakly between} two vertex sets $U_1$ and $U_2$ if $U_1\subseteq V_1$ and $U_2\subseteq V_2$ or if $U_1\subseteq V_2$ and $U_2\subseteq V_1$.
-If additionally $U_1\cup U_2$ does not contain any vertex of \pq{$X$}, we say that $X$ {\em goes strongly between} the sets.}\ext{\footnote{\ext{These definitions focus on the disconnection of faces instead of vertex sets.
-In particular, if a crest separator $X$ weakly (strongly) goes between to non-empty vertex sets $A$ and $B$, then the set of vertices of $X$ weakly (strongly) disconnects $A$ and $B$.
-Note also that a usual separator disconnects at least two non-empty vertex sets whereas this must not be the case for the vertex set of a crest separator.}}}
+For a single crest separator $X$ in $(G,\varphi,c)$, the set $\{X\}$ splits $(G,\varphi,c)$ into exactly two $(\{X\},\varphi)$-components, which, for an easier notation, are also called {\em $(X,\varphi)$-components}.
+For the $(X,\varphi)$-components $\DD$ and $\tilde{\DD}$, we say that $\tilde{\DD}$ is {\em opposite} to $\DD$.
+We say that $X$ {\em goes weakly between two vertex sets} $U_1$ and $U_2$ if we can number the two $(X,\varphi)$-components with $C_1=(V_1,E_1)$ and $C_2=(V_2,E_2)$ such that $U_1\subseteq V_1$ and $U_2\subseteq V_2$.
+If additionally $U_1\cup U_2$ does not contain any vertex of $X$, we say that $X$ {\em goes strongly between} the sets.
+We also say that $X$ goes strongly (or weakly) between two subgraphs if $X$ goes strongly (or weakly) between their corresponding vertex sets.
+We want to remark that these definitions focus on the disconnection of faces instead of vertex sets.
+Nevertheless, if a crest separator $X$ weakly (strongly) goes between two non-empty vertex sets $A$ and $B$, then the set of vertices of~$X$ weakly (strongly) disconnects $A$ and $B$.